airbytehq/airbyte/docs/community/airbyte-support.md

 * Curating unique documentation and training materials
 * Configuring Airbyte to meet security requirements

-If you think you will need asssitance when upgrading, we recommend upgrading during our support hours, Monday-Friday 7AM - 7PM ET so we can assist if support is needed.
+If you think you will need assistance when upgrading, we recommend upgrading during our support hours, Monday-Friday 7AM - 7PM ET so we can assist if support is needed.
 If you upgrade outside of support hours, please submit a ticket and we will assist when we are back online.